-Fig.~\ref{fig:spSUCI2} first plots spectral radii of generalized-$\alpha$ \cite{shaoThreeParameters1988,chungTimeIntegration1993} and SUCI2 \cite{liNovelFamily2020} in the absence $ \xi $.
+The subplots (a) and (b) in Fig.~\ref{fig:spSUCI2} first plot spectral radii of TPO/G-$\alpha$ \cite{shaoThreeParameters1988,chungTimeIntegration1993} and SUCI2 \cite{liNovelFamily2020}, respectively, in the absence $ \xi $.
 It can be seen that the parameter $ \rhoinf $ denoting the spectral radius in the high-frequency limit exactly controls spectral radii in the high-frequency range and the two-sub-step SUCI2 scheme imposes less dissipation in the low-frequency range.
-Next, spectral radii of four high-order integration algorithms in the case of $ \xi=0 $ are plotted in Fig.~\ref{fig:spSUICn}, where four high-order algorithms achieve controllable spectral radii in the high-frequency range by adjusting $ \rhoinf $, thus controlling numerical dissipation.
+Next, spectral radii of four high-order integration algorithms in the case of $ \xi=0 $ are plotted in the subplots (c-f) of Fig.~\ref{fig:spSUCI2}, where four high-order algorithms achieve controllable spectral radii in the high-frequency range by adjusting $ \rhoinf $, thus controlling numerical high-frequency dissipation.
 Note that in the non-dissipative case ($ \rhoinf=1 $), four high-order algorithms impose some dissipation in the middle-frequency range (about $ \Omega\in[2,10] $) since their spectral radii are mildly less than unity.
-This phenomenon has also been observed in \cite{liNovelFamily2019,zhangOptimizationNsubstep2020,liDirectlySelfstarting2022}.
-Fig.~\ref{fig:spSUICn} clearly demonstrates that four novel high-order algorithms achieve unconditional stability in the undamped case.
-When considering damped cases, four novel high-order algorithms are still unconditionally stable.
-To illustrate this fact, taking six-sub-step SUCI6 as an example, Fig.~\ref{fig:spxi} plots spectral radii of SUCI6 in four damped cases.
-Again, the unconditional stability of SUCI6 is confirmed well.
-In general, the viscous damping ratio $ \xi $ has an influence on spectral radii in the middle-frequency range, as shown in Fig.~\ref{fig:spxi}.
-With the increase of $ \xi $, more dissipation is imposed only in the middle-frequency range instead of the high-frequency range.
+This phenomenon has also been observed for other high-order algorithms \cite{liNovelFamily2019,zhangOptimizationNsubstep2020,liDirectlySelfstarting2022}.
+The subplots (c-f) in Fig.~\ref{fig:spSUCI2} clearly demonstrate that the four novel high-order algorithms achieve unconditional stability in the undamped case.
+When considering damped cases, the novel algorithms are still unconditionally stable, as shown in Fig.~\ref{fig:spxi} where spectral radii of SUCI6 are presented in four damped cases.
+Fig.~\ref{fig:spxi} also illustrates that the viscous damping ratio $ \xi $ has an influence on spectral radii only in the middle-frequency range, and with the increase of $ \xi $, more dissipation is imposed in the middle-frequency range instead of the high-frequency range.